Carlos-BI/engineering-education/async.md

 ## Async/Await
 <!-- I want to add more be we are already at 2000 words so I don't think I will -->
-It's easy to see how writing out a poll function can get complicated as more things need to be done in them.
+It's easy to see how writing out a poll function can get more complicated as more things need to be done within them.
 For example, assume we wanted to write an asynchronous `read_file` function that opens a file and reads it.
-We must do this in two steps, we need to open it wich this takes time, as we will have to ask the OS to give us a file descriptor.
-Then once that has finished we can then read the file which will also take time to do.
+We must do this in two steps.
+First we need to open the file, which takes time, as we will have to ask the OS to give us a file descriptor.
+Once that has completed, we can then read the contents of the file, which will also take time.

-Both steps can be done asynchronously but together have to happen synchronously (one after another).
+Both steps can be treated asynchronously, but to work together they have to happen synchronously (one after another).
 If we imagined what the poll function would look like for this operation, we would have to know where we are in the process of running the future (opening and then reading the file). <!-- I sort of broke my rule with the use of process here, but I think that it is ok because it is less ambiguous in this context.
 IDK, I still don't like it. -->
-So that every time poll is called we could continue execution where we left off.
+This would be necessary so that every time poll is called we could continue execution where we left off.

 This is heavily simplified by the `async` and [`.await`](https://boats.gitlab.io/blog/post/await-decision/) keywords.
 The following is all we have to write to have the functionality mentioned above.